Analyzing the structure of basic quantum knowledge for instruction: Introduction

-Another important issue, specifically concerning the teaching of QM, is related to the selection and organization of the subject-matter content for instruction.
+Another important issue, specifically concerning the teaching of QM, is related to the organization of the subject-matter content for instruction.
 As testified by empirical research\cite{Lin2010} and by recent reviews of quantum textbooks,\cite{Harshman2019} there is still no agreement among faculty members as to which approach is preferable to introduce QM at undergraduate level: waves-first or spin-first?
-The proponents of the spin-first approach believe that it provides a simple two-dimensional vector space to teach the foundations of QM whereas those who discuss, for instance, the infinite square well, first believe that spin is too abstract and continuity with the content discussed in the earlier courses is important.\cite{Lin2010} At lower levels, such as sophomore and high school, the lack of consensus among education researchers and instructors is even worse, as it concerns which topics to treat and the entities that might be viewed as elementary features of the theory.\cite{Krijtenburg-Lewerissa2017}
+The proponents of the spin-first approach believe that it provides a simple two-dimensional vector space to teach the foundations of QM whereas those who discuss, for instance, the infinite square well, first believe that spin is too abstract and continuity with the content discussed in the earlier courses is important.\cite{Lin2010}

 Research has shown that expert knowledge in physics is hierarchical in structure (major principles and concepts at the top, facts and equations occupying the lower levels), highly organized (each node is richly linked to other relevant knowledge within the hierarchy) and conditionalized for efficient use: that is, it cannot be reduced to sets of isolated propositions, because procedures for applying principles and concepts are bundled with them, as are the contexts in which those principles/concepts apply.\cite{Bransford2000, Mestre2001} As a consequence, choices made on the organization of the subject-matter content as well as on its elementary features necessarily influence the expertise development process.
 However, educational investigations on the content structure of QM are currently lacking, and though some of the textbooks attempt to locally organize the information by giving a summary at the end of each single chapter,\cite{McIntyre2012} they do not include, so far as we know, comprehensive attempts to organize the information at a global level.